BIBSYSDEV/nva-publication-channels-java/README.md

 ## Cached data

 Sometimes, you may wish to resolve many resources (semi-) simultaneously, which DBH will not like.
-In these cases, upload the data set (format: csv, see _.../channelregistrycache/db/model/ChannelRegistryCacheDao.java_) to the s3 bucket _channel-register-cache-{accountIt}_ and configure the `ApplicationConfigurationProfile` with the following profile:
+In these cases, follow these steps:
+1. Upload the data set (csv format, see model `.../channelregistrycache/db/model/ChannelRegistryCacheDao.java`) to the s3 bucket _channel-register-cache-{accountIt}_
+2. Trigger `LoadCacheHandler`
+3. Configure the `ApplicationConfigurationProfile` with the following profile:

 ```json